Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

    The chrome event handler for the current target.
 Allows to listen to events that can be missing/cancelled on this document itself.

-See BrowsingContextTargetActor documentation for more details.
+See WindowGlobalTargetActor documentation for more details.

 ## Target-scoped actors